o3de/o3de.org/content/docs/user-guide/engine/az-event.md

 event.Signal(1); // Signal an event, this will invoke our handler's lambda
 ```

 Note the reduced lines of code, as well as the overall simpler code pattern.
-Try it out by porting some of your current EBus message handlers to use `AZ::Event`, and then test it using our built\-in unit tests and benchmarks.
+Try it out by porting some of your current EBus message handlers to use `AZ::Event`, and then test it using our built-in unit tests and benchmarks.

 ## Unit testing and benchmarking

 The `AZ::Event `system includes a number of unit tests and benchmarks to validate correct behavior and confirm the performance advantages over an equivalent EBus implementation.

-To execute the unit tests, the following command\-line arguments can be provided to the `AzTestRunner`:
+To execute the unit tests, the following command-line arguments can be provided to the `AzTestRunner`:

-%INSTALL\-ROOT%\\dev\\Bin64vc141.Test\\AzCoreTests.dll AzRunBenchmarks \-\-pause\-on\-completion \-\-benchmark\_filter=BM\_EventPerf\*
+%INSTALL-ROOT%\\dev\\Bin64vc141.Test\\AzCoreTests.dll AzRunBenchmarks --pause-on-completion --benchmark\_filter=BM\_EventPerf\*

 You should see unit testing output like this.